 In this article, we will shed more light on the nonorientable $4$-ball genus of torus knots, in both the smooth and topological categories.
 In particular, we will: \begin{itemize} \item develop a new lower bound on $\gamma_4$ using involutive unoriented Floer homology (\Cref{mobiusthm} and \Cref{highergenusthm} below, see \Cref{subsec:lowerbound} for details), which --- for so-called $L$-space knots (and consequently, torus knots) --- can be read off from the Alexander polynomial (\Cref{thm:lowerbound} below); \item develop an obstruction to torus knots bounding (locally flat) M{\"o}bius bands using linking forms and number-theoretic arguments (see \Cref{subsec:obstructmobius}); \item and use these new tools along with existing tools to either compute or give narrow bounds on $\gamma_4$ for some infinite families of torus knots. \end{itemize}

 Throughout, we will always assume that for any torus knot $T_{p,q}$, $p$ and $q$ are positive, relatively prime integers.
 The main lower bound on $\gamma_4$ that we will use is the following.

 \begin{thm} Let $K$ be an $L$-space knot.
 Write the Alexander polynomial $\Delta_K(t)$ of $K$ as a monic, symmetric Laurent polynomial, and suppose that its constant term is $-1$ and that the first nonzero term of positive degree is $t^k$, \ie $\Delta_K(t)=\cdots + t^{-k} - 1 + t^k - \cdots$.
-If $K$ bounds a smoothly embedded M{\" o}bius band in $B^4$, then $k=1$.
-Furthermore, if $K$ bounds a smoothly embedded nonorientable surface with first Betti number $g$ in $B^4$, then $k\le g+1$. \end{thm}
+Then we have the following lower bound on the nonorientable $4$-ball genus: $k-1 \leq \gamma_4(K)$.
+In addition, if $K$ bounds a smoothly embedded M{\" o}bius band in $B^4$, then $k=1$. \end{thm}

+\begin{rem} To the best of the authors' knowledge, \Cref{thm:lowerbound} provides the first Heegaard-Floer theoretical proof that the figure-eight knot does not bound a smooth Möbius band in $B^4$ (see \Cref{ex:figeight}).
+This seems worth mentioning since it was not until the advent of involutive theory that Heegaard Floer could be used to show that the figure-eight knot is not slice \cite{hendricks2017involutive}. \end{rem}

 \begin{rem} Notice the difference between the M{\" o}bius band case and the case of higher first Betti number.
 Interestingly, this difference is substantial and cannot be removed since the bound in the case of higher first Betti number is sometimes sharp; see the proof of \Cref{prop:longoextension} in \Cref{sec:calculations}. \end{rem}